 Our view changes as we look across the Channel, where many European companies with UK exposure are, in our view, deeply undervalued.
 Danish international shipping/logistics firm DFDS is among those stocks where sustainable high returns are not being reflected in the share price.
 Similarly, anything with exposure to China has been sold off heavily, reflecting uncertainty over the US/China trade war.
 While this is understandable, exposure to China is not always bad.
 Companies like French retailer SMCP are continuing to do well in that market.

 How are you positioned in the European smaller caps market?

 European smaller companies have always been geared to local growth factors, with exceptions.
 No matter the uncertainty in Paris or Berlin over the EU election result, there will always be positives at the margin.
 The entrepreneurial spirit persists in the EU.
 It is just a question of finding the stocks that are undervalued.
 They exist.
 For example, the computer gaming market in Sweden is interesting, while the Netherlands is emerging as a big beneficiary of Brexit uncertainty.

 In this environment we remain strongly valuation aware in a market that is not, and continue to avoid paying up for potential growth.
+We maintain a relatively large presence in basic materials and technology versus financials and business providers.
 Ultimately, though, we remain in an environment of persistent lower growth.
 We prefer companies with lower debt, delivering a higher return on equity and have maintained a decent amount of dividend cover in our strategy, which provides some level of comfort in uncertain times.